Simplifyd Cloud

 gRPCgRPC services that require HTTP/2 framing

-Both protocols are served over HTTPS/TLS — plain HTTP and plain gRPC are not exposed directly.
+HTTP and gRPC endpoints are served over HTTPS/TLS — plain HTTP and plain gRPC are not exposed directly.

 Automatic TLS